-- Graft-versus-host disease (GVHD), which can occur in allogeneic (donor) transplants.
+- Graft-versus-host disease (GVHD), in allogeneic (donor) transplants.
 This happens when the donor immune system cells attack tissues of the patient's skin, liver, and digestive tract.
 Symptoms can include weakness, fatigue, dry mouth, rashes, nausea, diarrhea, yellowing of the skin and eyes (jaundice), and muscle aches.
 In severe cases, GVHD can be fatal.
 GVHD is often described as either acute or chronic, based on how soon after the transplant it begins.
 Drugs that weaken the immune system are often given to try to keep GVHD under control.

 - Radiation damage to the lungs, causing shortness of breath

 - Damage to the ovaries in women, causing infertility and loss of menstrual periods

 - Damage to the thyroid gland that causes problems with metabolism

 - Cataracts (damage to the lens of the eye that can affect vision)

 - Bone damage called aseptic necrosis (the bone dies because of poor blood supply); if damage is severe, the patient will need to have part of the bone and the joint replaced.